cseanburns/syslib/git-github.md

 [https://git-scm.com/](https://git-scm.com/)

-## Use git
+## Use git on remote server

+1. Make new directory in your home directory
+1. Clone repo

+	``git clone git@github.com:cseanburns/syslib.git``

-1. Added or modify files in your repo
+1. Add or modify files in cloned repo
 2. Track changes with:

 	```